'Out of Control'. Feb 2026.

 A net score of 27 goals to 9, NOT in our favour is obviously a pattern beyond set in stone.

-Millwall was three months ago tomorrow.
+Millwall was three months ago today [4th October].

-Looking back, was that the day it was all revealed, that we didn’t have the physicality, athleticism and arguably the fight to compete at the higher end of this division?.
+Looking back, was that the day it was all revealed, that we didn’t have the physicality, athleticism and arguably the fight to compete at the higher end of this division?

 And then you are only going one way..